Higher-dimensional Calabi-Yau varieties with dense sets of rational points: Construction II

 \begin{lem} If $n\geq 2$, then $X$ is a Calabi-Yau $n$-fold in a strict sense. \end{lem}

-We give a construction of $X$ defined over $\Q$ such that $X(\Q)$ is Zariski dense.
+We give a construction of $X$ defined over $\Q$ such that $X(\Q)$ is Zariski dense in $X$.
+The construction relies on the following theorem due to Bogomolov-Tschinkel.
 We recall that a multi-section of an elliptic fibration is {\it saliently ramified} if it is ramified in a point which lies in a smooth elliptic fiber.
-The following theorem is due to Bogomolov-Tschinkel: